Victor-Zarzar/EFI-macOS-Monterey-12.6.2/README.md

-# EFI macOS MonteRey Asus B85M-E-BR I5/4440
+# EFI macOS It works from big sur to ventura!